 Ubuntu 16 LTS

 Managed Kubernetes on Amazon AWS and Bare Metal

 Deploy, run, scale, and upgrade Kubernetes using Infrastructure as Code approach via Agile Stacks Control Plane.

 - Email, Slack, and phone based support (Slack and phone support requires subscription)

 - Deploy, scale, manage, backup, upgrade multiple Kubernetes clusters across cloud providers and private data centers

 - Support for AWS spot instances, on-demand instances, and reserved instances

-- High availability support with multi-master
+- High availability with multi-master and multi-AZ deployments

 Get in touch with our Support team to discuss your Kubernetes requirements and deployment approach.
 Agile Stacks generates automation scripts that can be easily extended and customized to implement even the most complex Kubernetes deployment requirements.